Documentation Index

 | Inline review comments | On | Post inline comments on affected diff lines |

-| PR summary comment | On | Post a summary comment on the PR |
+| PR summary (clean scan) | On | Post a summary comment on PRs when the scan finds no security issues.
+Useful for confirming that a PR was scanned. |

 | Scan timeout | 10 min | Maximum time before the scan times out |